Self-supervised debiasing using low rank regularization: Low-rank bias of biased representations

-To investigate the impacts of rank regularization, we construct the classification model by combining the linear classifier \(f_W: \mathbb{R}^d \rightarrow \mathbb{R}^c\) parameterized by \(W \in \mathcal{W}\) on top of the encoder \(f_\theta\), where \(c = |\mathcal{Y}|\) is the number of classes.
+where we refer to it as the {\em rank loss}.
+Note that the target labels on \(X\) is \textit{not} used at all. \textbf{Analysis of rank-regularized networks.} To investigate the impacts of rank regularization in deep neural networks, we construct the classification model by combining the linear classifier \(f_W: \mathbb{R}^d \rightarrow \mathbb{R}^c\) parameterized by \(W \in \mathcal{W}\) on top of the encoder \(f_\theta\), where \(c = |\mathcal{Y}|\) is the number of classes.
 Then we trained models by cross entropy loss \(\ell_{CE}\) combined with \(\lambda_{reg} \ell_{reg}\), where \(\lambda_{reg} > 0\) is a Lagrangian multiplier.
 We use CMNIST, CIFAR-10C, and Waterbirds dataset \citep{wah2011caltech}, and evaluate the trained models on an unbiased test set following \cite{nam2020learning, lee2021learning}.
 After training models with varying the hyperparameter \(\lambda_{reg}\), we compare bias-aligned and bias-conflict accuracy, which are the average accuracy on bias-aligned and bias-conflicting samples in the unbiased test set, respectively, for CMNIST and CIFAR-10C.
 Test accuracy on every individual data group is reported for Waterbirds.
 Figure \ref{2 fig: rank reg} shows that models suffer more from poor OOD generalization as trained with larger \(\lambda_{reg}\).
 The average accuracy on bias-conflicting groups is significantly degraded, while the accuracy on bias-aligned groups is maintained to some extent.
 It implies that rank regularization may force deep networks to focus on spurious attributes.

-Table \ref{2 table: precision} supports that the biased models with strong regularization can effectively probe out the bias-conflicting samples in the training set.
+\textbf{Minority mining performance.} Table \ref{2 table: precision} and \ref{2 table: precision_jtt} support that the biased models with strong regularization can effectively probe out the bias-conflicting samples in the training set.
 Specifically, we train a biased classifier with rank regularization and distill an error set \(E\) of misclassified training samples as bias-conflicting samples proxies.
-As reported in Table \ref{2 table: precision}, we empirically observe that our biased classifier is relatively robust to the unintended memorization of bias-conflicting samples \citep{sagawa2020investigation} in contrast to the standard models trained by Empirical Risk Minimization (ERM).
+As reported in Table \ref{2 table: precision}, we observe that our biased classifier is relatively robust to the unintended memorization of bias-conflicting samples \citep{sagawa2020investigation} in contrast to the standard models trained by Empirical Risk Minimization (ERM).
+Moreover, Table \ref{2 table: precision_jtt} shows that the proposed rank regularization improves the precision and recall of identified bias-conflicting samples compared to JTT \citep{liu2021just}.
+Detailed simulation settings are in the Appendix \ref{sec: experimental setup}.